CCDirectLink/CLS/proposals/1.0.0/packedMod.md

 * Validate package.json
 * Installation of the mod if accepted

-It is optional possible to ask the user for installation and/or show the information of the mod (based on the package.json file)
+It is OPTIONAL possible to ask the user for installation and/or show the information of the mod (based on the package.json file)

 ## Added by file association